separation at the silicon, separation at the foundation

 MARKET TRENDS

-The COVID-19 crisis has caused a prolonged work from home period, with some companies like Twitter and Fujitsu offering workers the opportunity to work from home permanently.
+The COVID-19 crisis has caused a prolonged work-from-home period, with some companies like Twitter and Fujitsu offering workers the opportunity to work from home permanently.
 While this is relatively easy to state, CIOs and CISOs have to adjust their IT networks to support this environment.
 For users handling sensitive or classified information, a traditional endpoint system cannot be trusted when leaving the confines of the corporate/classified network.

-Traditional operating systems such as Windows, MacOS or Linux/Android that run on endpoints are vulnerable to cyber-attacks, and security updates and anti-virus software cannot be relied on to protect the endpoint.
-A compromised OS allows the threats full access to the endpoint, the sensitive data residing on the endpoint and even the encryption keys that are used to protect the data.
+Traditional operating systems such as Windows, MacOS, or Linux/Android that run on endpoints are vulnerable to cyber-attacks, and security updates and anti-virus software cannot be relied on to protect the endpoint.
+A compromised OS allows the threats full access to the endpoint, the sensitive data residing on the endpoint, and even the encryption keys used to protect the data.

 INCREASING CHALLENGES TO SECURITY